 Image to Text (OCR)

 Extract text from images using AI-powered OCR.
-100% private, runs entirely in your browser.
+No image uploads; the OCR runs entirely in your browser.
 Supports 18+ languages.

 Upload any image and our browser-based OCR engine will extract all readable text instantly.